Today, I’d like to share something horribly embarrassing to actually admit. Many

 Are the fiction novels I’ve published under Sherry Soule perfect?

 No, but they are a lot better than what I was writing under the Pen Name of Shame because I keep striving to learn and become a better writer.
+In this industry, a writer should never stop learning.
+I still love discovering new ways to be a better storyteller.

 The hardest part for any writer is getting past all the self-doubt, negativity, and rejection.
 With the Internet anyone can be publicly flogged by critics and reviewers, which can feel devastating.
 Even to the point of "author bashing" and cyber-bullying.